neptune-ai/neptune-client/README.md

 &nbsp;

 ### Integrate with your favourite ML libraries

 Neptune comes with **25+ integrations with Python libraries** popular in machine learning, deep learning and reinforcement learning.

 Available integrations:

 * PyTorch and PyTorch Lightning
-* TensorFlow / Keras and TensorBoard
+* TensorFlow/Keras
-* Scikit-learn, LightGBM, and XGBoost
+* scikit-learn, LightGBM, and XGBoost
-* Optuna, Scikit-Optimize, and Keras Tuner
+* Prophet
+* 🤗 Transformers
+* Optuna
+* Kedro
 * Bokeh, Altair, Plotly, and Matplotlib
 * and [more](https://docs.neptune.ai/integrations-and-supported-tools/intro)